 Our local chapter here at the University of Wisconsin at Madison, Gamma Chapter began in 1928.
-In the decades to follow, DTS became home to scores of accomplished men and women, including Conrad Elvjehm who identified Niacin and later became president of the University.
+The group who founded it on our campus was first a chapter of Farmhouse Fraternity.
+In the decades to follow, DTS became home to scores of accomplished men and women, including Conrad Elvehjem who identified Niacin and later became president of the University.

 While the location of the DTS house changed several times over the years, the ideals and friendships remained, allowing DTS to endure the second World War without closing.
 We moved to our current location at 252 Langdon Street in 1966.